-Irvine, California May 5, 2023
+Irvine, California April 30, 2024

 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
 RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
 Members of RSM US Alliance have access to RSM International resources through RSM US LLP but are not member firms of RSM US LLP.
 Visit rsmus.com/aboutus for more information regarding RSM US LLP and RSM International.
 The RSMTM logo is used under license by RSM US LLP.
-RSM US Alliance products and services are proprietary to RSM US LLP.
+RSM US Alliance have access to RSM US Alliance have access to RSM US Alliance have access to RSM US LLP.